bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 To go back to the family example, with child selectors you select a person and then select only their immediate children who have red hair.

-Let\'s update the previous selector to a child selector by adding a close angle bracket in between the two selectors.
+Let&apos;s update the previous selector to a child selector by adding a close angle bracket in between the two selectors.

 The effect is that now only the first h1 element turns blue.